 - Geoff Smith, associate professor, won the highly prestigious F. Donald Tibbitts Distinguished Teacher Award.
 The award recognizes and celebrates outstanding teaching by University of Nevada, Reno faculty.

 - Marin Pilloud, assistant professor, received the 2019 Dean's Award for Outstanding Research and Artistry.

-- Elaine Chu will be heading to Knoxville on Feb.
-16 to participate in the 2019 Regional 3MT Competition.
-Her three minutes will be spent discussing how Body Mass Estimation can assist to identity Hispanic individuals along the US-Mexico border.
+- Elaine Chu, anthropology student, participated in the 2019 Regional 3MT Competition.
+Her three minutes discussed how body mass estimation can assist to identity Hispanic individuals along the US-Mexico border.

 - The forensic anthropologists in the department, assistant professors Marin Pilloud and Kya Stull, were in the local news regarding their ability to identify skeletal remains.

-- Ph.D. student Victoria Swenson received the Kosciuzsko Foundation's Graduate Studies and Research scholarship for work conducted in Poland Congratulations, Victoria!
+- Ph.D. student Victoria Swenson received the Kosciuzsko Foundation's Graduate Studies and Research scholarship for work conducted in Poland.